-If you’ve experienced a disorder in this area it is quite frankly a pain in the…well, jaw!
-Temporomandibular Joint, more commonly referred to as TMJ disorder, is a common injury and one which can leave patients in considerable amount of pain.
+If you've experienced a disorder in this area it is quite frankly a pain in the…well, jaw!
+Temporomandibular Joint, more commonly referred to as TMJ disorder, is a common injury and one which can leave patients in a considerable amount of pain.
 In this article, we explore the causes, symptoms and treatment for TMJ.

 Your TMJ connects your jaw to your skull and put simply, TMJ disorder covers any ailment suffered in any of the muscles that help the jaw to move.
 Fluid jaw movement helps to take care of all of your basic human needs – eating, drinking and talking, so it’s imperative that any TMJ disorder is quickly diagnosed and treated.

 The causes of TMJ disorder vary from injury to the teeth, teeth grinding, arthritis, stress and even poor posture so any one of us could fall victim to the syndrome and find ourselves at the mercy of our jaw-pain.
 There are a multitude of possible symptoms of TMJ disorder, some are obvious such as sore jaw muscles, difficulty chewing, jaw-clicking and lock-jaw and some not so; earache, headache, popping ears, swelling of the face, tongue pain, shoulder pain and dizziness.